nitreojs/puregram/packages/hear/README.md

 const hearManager = new HearManager<MessageContext>()
 ```

-Of course, you can override that later by pointing new context in `hear<T>` method:
+of course, you can override that later by pointing new context in `hear<T>` method:

 ```ts
 import { CallbackQueryContext } from 'puregram'